hashicorp/terraform-provider-google/website/docs/r/network_services_edge_cache_origin.html.markdown

 * `connect_timeout` -
   (Optional)
-  The maximum duration to wait for the origin connection to be established, including DNS lookup, TLS handshake and TCP/QUIC connection establishment.
+  The maximum duration to wait for a single origin connection to be established, including DNS lookup, TLS handshake and TCP/QUIC connection establishment.
   Defaults to 5 seconds.
 The timeout must be a value between 1s and 15s.
+  The connectTimeout capped by the deadline set by the request's maxAttemptsTimeout.
+The last connection attempt may have a smaller connectTimeout in order to adhere to the overall maxAttemptsTimeout.

 * `max_attempts_timeout` -
   (Optional)
   The maximum time across all connection attempts to the origin, including failover origins, before returning an error to the client.
-A HTTP 503 will be returned if the timeout is reached before a response is returned.
+A HTTP 504 will be returned if the timeout is reached before a response is returned.
-  Defaults to 5 seconds.
-The timeout must be a value between 1s and 15s.
+  Defaults to 15 seconds.
+The timeout must be a value between 1s and 30s.
+  If a failoverOrigin is specified, the maxAttemptsTimeout of the first configured origin sets the deadline for all connection attempts across all failoverOrigins.

 * `response_timeout` -
   (Optional)
-  The maximum duration to wait for data to arrive when reading from the HTTP connection/stream.
+  The maximum duration to wait for the last byte of a response to arrive when reading from the HTTP connection/stream.
+  Defaults to 30 seconds.
+The timeout must be a value between 1s and 120s.
+  The responseTimeout starts after the connection has been established.
+  This also applies to HTTP Chunked Transfer Encoding responses, and/or when an open-ended Range request is made to the origin.
+Origins that take longer to write additional bytes to the response than the configured responseTimeout will result in an error being returned to the client.
+  If the response headers have already been written to the connection, the response will be truncated and logged.

+* `read_timeout` -
+  (Optional)
+  The maximum duration to wait between reads of a single HTTP connection/stream.
-  Defaults to 5 seconds.
+  Defaults to 15 seconds.
 The timeout must be a value between 1s and 30s.
+  The readTimeout is capped by the responseTimeout.
+All reads of the HTTP connection/stream must be completed by the deadline set by the responseTimeout.
+  If the response headers have already been written to the connection, the response will be truncated and logged.

 ## Attributes Reference